industrial-edge/jenkins-cicd/docs/installation.md

 *Note:*
 *Ubuntu 20.04 is used for running Jenkins server*

-To install Jenkins on your linux device, follow these instructions:
+To install Jenkins in your linux environment, follow these instructions:

 1) Jenkins is build using Java and therefore we need to have Java installed.
 To do that go to your terminal and run this commands